Jason Macendale: Fictional character biography

-A later version of Jack O'Lantern (initially misidentified as Macendale) is captured by S.H.I.E.L.D.; this individual used several false aliases including Jason Macendale, Maguire Beck (Mysterio's cousin), and Mad Jack (Daniel Berkhart).
-Jack O'Lantern's true identity was never revealed, but it was not any of the aliases he was using.

-During the "Dead No More: The Clone Conspiracy" storyline, Jason Macendale's Hobgoblin appearance was among the villains that were cloned back to life by New U Technologies by Jackal and had to take special pills to keep from decaying.
-When the signal to speed up the cell degeneration was cast, Hobgoblin was among those that were saved from death.
+During the "Dead No More: The Clone Conspiracy" storyline, Jason Macendale / Hobgoblin is among the villains who are resurrected by Jackal in clone bodies.

-During the "Secret Empire" storyline, Jason Macendale's Hobgoblin form was among the villains that joined Hydra's Army of Evil.
-They were seen attacking Manhattan in retaliation for what happened at Pleasant Hill.

 Powers and abilities

 Jason Macendale originally possessed no superhuman powers, but used similar paraphernalia to the Hobgoblin and the Green Goblin; both his Jack O'Lantern and Hobgoblin personas used a rocket-powered glider, pumpkin bombs, and gauntlet blasters.
 During the time in which a demon was grafted to him, he had superhuman strength, speed, and agility, as well as hellfire powers enabling him to create weapons and gliders at will.
 It is implied that his demonic abilities allowed him to create organic fibers strong enough to bind a normal person.
 After acquiring Kraven the Hunter's formula, Macendale had enhanced his physical abilities to superhuman levels, thanks to anomalies in his blood left over when he and Demogoblin were one, but this formula's effects seemed to have later wore off.
 His later cybernetically enhanced body thanks to Mendel Stromm further increased his strength, speed, reflexes, durability, and stamina.
 Macendale had extensive military training in hand-to-hand combat, martial arts, espionage, and knowledge of conventional weaponry.
 He often used conventional military weapons.
 When he adopted the Hobgoblin persona, he was able to make improvements to the Goblin gilder's maneuverability by utilizing skills he gained from his master's degrees in both mechanical engineering and physics.
 Macendale was also a sociopath and a sadist, which led to his dishonorable discharge from the military.